plugblockchain/wasm-crypto/README.md

 Various WASM wrappers around Rust crates

+_This repo is a fork of [@polkadot/wasm](https://github.com/polkadot-js/wasm), up to the version which works with current plug-node_

 ## overview

 It is split up into a number of internal packages, namely utilities -